-Marijuana's recent legalization in two U.S. states means that its effects are bobbing into many people's conversations these days, not just High Times readers'.
-That makes its brain effects germane here at You, Illuminated.
-This is the last post in a three-part series.
-Parts 1 and 2 covered marijuana’s brain mechanism and seven short term effects.
-Now we’ll explore marijuana's long term effects on the brain.
-Even if you weren’t familiar with the brain mechanisms, the short term effects were probably familiar to most readers.
+Marijuana's recent legalization in two U.S. states now means that many people, not just High Times readers, are thinking about its effects.
+Even if you aren't familiar with the brain mechanisms, the short-term effects were probably familiar to most readers.
 The long-term effects, however, are probably less known and certainly more contentious.

 Some long-term effects are carry-over short-term effects.
 Since fat attracts THC and cellular walls in your body are composed of fat, THC gets sucked up by cells everywhere.
 THC then gets re-released gradually, which is why you can test positive for marijuana up to a month after you put down your hash pipe.
 So many short-term effects, like impaired memory and driving, might endure.